-- The largest e-cigarette forum (/r/electronic\ cigarette) on reddit has 150,000 subscribers. - Another subreddit, titled /r/UnderageJUUL, at one point contained 844 members before it was shut down by reddit.
+- participants, 19% regularly saw e-cigarette ads on Facebook and 16% on Instagram.
+Even more reported seeing posts about e-cigarettes.119 - The largest e-cigarette forum (/r/electronic_cigarette) on reddit has 150,000 subscribers.
+123 - Another subreddit, titled /r/UnderageJUUL, at one point contained 844 members before it was shut down by reddit.
 Posts included discussions of flavors as well as methods of obtaining JUULs or pods.
-Most posts in this thread did not reference age, but those that did mentioned ages from 13 to over 21. - A study found that e-cigarette users who are male and younger were the most likely to participate in discussion forums online related to e-cigarettes. - Another study analyzed all public active profiles following JUUL's official Twitter account in April 2018.
-Of the 9,077 active individual followers, researchers estimated that 80.6% were aged 13-20, despite the account stating that one must be 21+ to follow. - Additional research has shown that celebrity endorsements of e-cigarettes on social media can have an impact on young adults.
+Most posts in this thread did not reference age, but those that did mentioned ages from 13 to over 21.127 - A study found that e-cigarette users who are male and younger were the most likely to participate in discussion forums online related to e-cigarettes.
+126 - Another study analyzed all public active profiles following JUUL's official Twitter account in April 2018.
+Of the 9,077 active individual followers, researchers estimated that 80.6% were aged 13-20, despite the account stating that one must be 21+ to follow.128 - Additional research has shown that celebrity endorsements of e-cigarettes on social media can have an impact on young adults.
 A study of college undergraduates found that the appearance of celebrities on an e-cigarette social media brand page significantly increased intentions to use e-cigarettes and positive attitudes towards the devices.
 This effect was not seen in those who saw non-celebrity endorsers or pages displaying only the product.
+129